Hard Drives, SSDs, Flash Drives: How Long Will Your Storage Media Last?

-The most important thing to remember when looking for storage media for backup is that nothing lasts forever.
+The most important thing to remember when looking for storage media for backup (and now is a good time to buy flash storage ) is that nothing lasts forever.

 Image credits: Stack of hard drives via Ervins Strauhmanis, Shattered hard drive via Alex, Hard drive via Ovjea, Solid state drive via Ambra Galassi, Inside SSD via Intel, USB flash drive via Razor512